christopherobin/mage/lib/archivist/README.md

 Options to be passed to the encoders.
 The JavaScript object to utf8 JSON encoder for example,
 accepts: `{ pretty: true }`, to trigger indented JSON stringification.

-The options object is optional, and your callback may be the third argument.
+The options object is not required, and your callback may be passed as the third argument.

 ### `archivist.update(topic, index, data[, mediaType, encoding, expirationTime])`